ubc-web-services/wstools/README.md

 #### Cleanup

+-  The following files will be deleted:
+   -  .lando
+   -  landoquickstart.sh
+   -  LICENSE
+   -  project_summary.md (if present)
+-  If cypress is the only node package in the root package.json, these will be deleted:
+   -  /cypress (directory and contents)
+   -  cypress.json
+   -  package.json
+   -  package-lock.json
 -  Make sure to commit any changes (ie. ddev, .gitignore, composer) once you are ready to proceed

 ### Next Steps